christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 2. Constructor: Instantiates a MyConstructor object and connects the prototype object to the new instantiated object
 3. Instantiated object: Inherits the list property value from the MyConstructor prototype object

-Now that we have gotten a look at prototype and inheritance we can check the statement: "All objects in JavaScript inherits from an instance of Object".
+Now that we have gotten a look at prototype and inheritance we can check the statement: "All objects in JavaScript inherits from an instance of Object prototype".
 Lets take a look some native constructors:

 {% highlight javascript %}
   var array = [];
-  array.__proto__ // => Instance of an Array
+  array.__proto__ // => Instance of an Array prototype
   array.__proto__.__proto__ // => Object {}
+  array.__proto__.__proto__ === Object.prototype // => true

   var function = function () {};
-  function.__proto__ // => Instance of a Function
+  function.__proto__ // => Instance of a Function prototype
   function.__proto__.__proto__ // => Object {}
+  function.__proto__.__proto__ === Object.prototype // => true

   var string = "test string";
-  function.__proto__ // => Instance of a String
+  string.__proto__ // => Instance of a String prototype
-  function.__proto__.__proto__ // => Object {}
+  string.__proto__.__proto__ // => Object {}
+  string.__proto__.__proto__ === Object.prototype // => true

 {% endhighlight %}

-As we can see everything inherits from an instance of an Object.
-You might ask the question, why does an instance of an Array inherit from an instance of an Array?
-Or an instance of a Function from an instance of a Function?
-Actually it is not.
-F.ex. the instance of an Array is inhereting from an instance of an ArrayPrototype, not an other instance of an Array.
+As we can see everything inherits from an instance of an Object prototype.
+You might ask the question, what is the difference between an instance of an Array and an instance of an Array prototype?
+Or an instance of a Function and an instance of Function prototype?
+Well, f.ex. the instance of an Array is inhereting from an instance of an Array prototype, not an other instance of an Array.
 The Array constructor is not the constructor that created the array on the prototype.
-The ArrayPrototype constructor is what actually defines a complete array, with all its methods etc. The Array constructor is just a constructor that decorates a new Array object and attaches the instance of the ArrayPrototype object to it.
+The Array prototype constructor is what actually defines a complete array, with all its methods etc. The Array constructor is just a constructor that decorates a new Array object and attaches the instance of the Array prototype object to it.
 Actually, if your application only needed one array, you could have used Array.prototype everywhere in your app :-)

 {% highlight javascript %}